-6. Related hospice policies and procedures:
+11. Related hospice policies and procedures:

-Accident, Incident and Near Miss Policy and Procedure Code of Conduct Policy and Procedure Complaints Policy and Procedure Data Security and Protection Policy Disclosure and Barring Service (DBS) Policy Duty of Candour Policy and Procedure Health and Safety Policies and Procedures Health Record Keeping Policy and Procedure Infection Prevention and Control Policy and Procedure Medication Error Policy and Procedure Mental Capacity Policy and Procedure Pressure Ulcer Prevention and Management Policy and Procedure Prevent Policy and Procedure Raising Concerns (Whistle Blowing) Policy and Procedure Risk Management Policy Volunteering with St Wilfrid's Policy and Procedure
+Accident, Incident and Near Miss Policy and Procedure Code of Conduct Policy and Procedure Complaints Policy and Procedure Data Security and Protection Policy Disciplinary Policy Disclosure and Barring Service (DBS) Policy Duty of Candour Policy and Procedure Health Record Keeping Policy and Procedure Medication Error Policy and Procedure Mental Capacity Policy and Procedure Pressure Ulcer Prevention and Management Policy and Procedure Prevent Policy and Procedure Role and Responsibility of Registered Manager Policy Speaking up and Raising Concerns Policy and Procedure

-7. Training needs:
+12. Training needs:

-St Wilfrid's Hospice will ensure that all staff and volunteers receive appropriate induction, training, supervision and continuing support in dealing with safeguarding matters.
-Training will be appropriate to their level of responsibility and role, in line with the following documents:-
+St Wilfrid's Hospice will ensure that all staff and volunteers, including trustees, receive appropriate induction, training, supervision and continuing support in dealing with safeguarding matters.
+Training will be appropriate to their level of responsibility and role, in line with the following documents: